-According to Evans and Burghardt, our brains are constantly engaging in an internal recalibration.
+According to Evans and Burghardt, in their book about brain training programs, our brains are constantly engaging in an internal recalibration.
 Our brains use about 20% of our bodies daily fuel requirement, and in an attempt to use it wisely, our brains are constantly building and dismantling circuits inside our heads, the circuits being neurons that fire together when a certain task is undertaken.

 For example, I took piano lessons when I was a little kid, and formed some circuits, but not many, while I practiced that skill, but I have not played a piano in 50 years (half a century!), so my brain has most certainly dismantled those connections.
 I does not serve me as an organism to keep those circuits and other unused circuits fueled and idling, prepared for action on the off chance that I will resume playing, which is lucky for people within earshot of my piano playing.
 That kind of idling is a waste of energy, so as circuits fall into disuse, they are dismantled.